bhctest123/soberlivingappcom-new/src/content/blog/narr-regulations-and-updates-for-new-york-pennsylvania-and-illinois-sober-living-homes.md

 ---
-title: "NARR Regulations and Updates for New York, Pennsylvania, and Illinois Sober Living Homes<br/>"
+title: "NARR Regulations and Updates for New York, Pennsylvania, and Illinois Sober Living Homes"
 description: "Guide to NARR standards for New York, Pennsylvania, and Illinois sober living homes.
 Key info for operators."
 date: 2024-08-18
 author: "Ben Weiss"